On perfect subdivision tilings: -absorbers

 We note that $\hat{T}^2_H - u$ and $\hat{T}^3_H - u$ are both bipartite graphs.
-Moreover, $\hat{T}^2_H$ contains one triangle, and $\hat{T}3_H$ contains one $C_5$, and deleting them leaves a bipartite graph.
-Hence in graphs containing many $C_3$ or $C_5$, we can find many copies of $\hat{T}^2_H$ and $\hat{T}^3_H$, respectively.
+Moreover, $\hat{T}^2_H$ contains one triangle, and $\hat{T}^3_H$ contains one $C_5$, and deleting them leaves a bipartite graph.
+Hence, in graphs containing many $C_3$ or $C_5$, we can find many copies of $\hat{T}^2_H$ and $\hat{T}^3_H$, respectively.
 We will use these properties of $\hat{T}^2_H$ and $\hat{T}^3_H$ to prove a special case for \Cref{thm:hcf-2}.

-Since all four graphs $T^2_H$, $\hat{T}^2_H$, $T^3_H$, and $\hat{T}^3_H$ have perfect $H$-subdivision tilings, type-$2$ and type-$3$ $Sub(H)$-absorbers can be used to absorb a single vertex.
-Although this is an advantage over the type-$1$ $Sub(H)$-absorbers, it is not guaranteed that we can always find many type-$2$ and type-$3$ absorbers in a graph $G$ if $G$ is close to being bipartite.
-Indeed, we only use type-$1$ $Sub(H)$-absorbers to prove \Cref{thm:main}.
-On the other hand, if $hcf_{\xi}(H)$ is two, type-$1$ absorbers are not sufficient to build desired absorbers.
+Since all four graphs $T^2_H$, $\hat{T}^2_H$, $T^3_H$, and $\hat{T}^3_H$ have perfect $H$-subdivision tilings, type-$2$ and type-$3$ $\mathrm{Sub}(H)$-absorbers can be used to absorb a single vertex.
+Although this is an advantage over the type-$1$ $\mathrm{Sub}(H)$-absorbers, it is not guaranteed that we can always find many type-$2$ and type-$3$ absorbers in a graph $G$ if $G$ is close to being bipartite.
+Indeed, we only use type-$1$ $\mathrm{Sub}(H)$-absorbers to prove \Cref{thm:main}.
+On the other hand, if $\hcf_{\xi}(H)$ is two, type-$1$ absorbers are not sufficient to build the desired absorbers.
 So, the proof of \Cref{thm:hcf-2} uses all three types of absorber units.

 As we mentioned before, not all vertices may have many absorber units for them.
-So, it would be useful if we can somehow control what vertices are remained uncovered.
-The following structure allows us to ``exchange" the remaining vertices so that we can absorb those vertices better.
+So, it would be useful if we could somehow control what vertices remain uncovered.
+The following structure allows us to "exchange" the remaining vertices so that we can absorb those vertices better.